mrafnadeem-apimatic/worldpay-paymentqueries-mcp-server/server/README.md

 Flags:
 -  `--port <number>`, `-p` : Port to run the http server on
 -  `--transport <string>`, `-t` : Transport (`http` | `stdio`)
--  `--toolsets <items>` : Comma-separated list of toolsets.
-By default, all toolsets are included.

 ## Installation Guide